Give Me All Your Luvin': Live performances

-Madonna also performed "Give Me All Your Luvin'" the same year on The MDNA Tour.
+Madonna also performed "Give Me All Your Luvin'" the same year on the MDNA Tour.
 After the performance of "Express Yourself" ended, she began performing "Give Me All Your Luvin'" dressed as a drum majorette in a white-and-red uniform with tall white boots.
 Phillips explained that the ensemble was created and inspired by a 1940s majorette look, and she added Swarovski crystals to the dress.
 Madonna sang the song on stage while a drumline was suspended in mid-air, and M.I.A. and Minaj appeared on the video screen.
 Caryn Ganz from Spin called the performance as the "night's most innovative moment" while Brian McManus from Rolling Stone was impressed with the drumline levitation on top of the stage.
 Niv Elis from The Jerusalem Post declared the performance as one of the show's "wow" moments.
 The November 19–20, 2012, performance of "Give Me All Your Luvin'" at Miami's American Airlines Arena, was recorded and released in Madonna's fourth live album, MDNA World Tour.
+Elements of the song were presented during the performance of "Bitch I'm Madonna" during the Celebration Tour of 2023–2024.